 • Spanish: Mantengo mi promesa

-• Portuguese: Mantenho minha promessa
+• Brazilian Portuguese: Mantenho minha promessa

 • Italian: Mantengo la mia promessa